We Reviewed The Most Awesome Apps for Kids Under 5 So You Don’t Have To. Here Are Our Top Picks.

 Winky Think Logic Puzzles offer a ton of fun that is so engaging that users won’t even realize just how important the skills are to learning.
 Each puzzle provides a mental challenge that requires problem solving, logic, memory, eye-hand coordination and other skills.
 There are 180 challenging puzzles based on the same skills that are the focus of the Common Core Standards for Kindergarten math.

-This app costs $2.99 and will keep your kindergartener occupied for a very long time (and maybe you too!).
+This app will keep your kindergartener occupied for a very long time (and maybe you too!).

 MiniChess by Kasparov is designed to help introduce young children to the game of chess through an engaging, interactive story.
 The game is loaded with dozens of puzzles and activities that teach the prerequisite skills for the game, and also sharpen spatial skills, math skills.
 This app is recommended for children ages 5 and up.